Create a Managed ClickHouse® cluster

 There are three available CPU platforms:

-1. Under Maintenance settings, select the scheduling type:
+1. Under Maintenance settings, select between the arbitrary and scheduled maintenance:

 Warning

 For dedicated ClickHouse Keeper hosts, select the appropriate resource preset.
-Please note that this resource preset will apply to all three hosts and will be billed accordingly.
+It applies to all three hosts and is billed accordingly.

-4. Specify or adjust your cluster's DBMS settings.
-For more information, see the Settings reference.
+5. Specify or adjust your cluster’s DBMS settings.
+For more information, refer to Managed ClickHouse® settings reference.

 Tip